Vishwanath is an expert in the field of consumer behavior, specifically in

 with a specialization in Marketing and Market Research, and a Bachelor of

 Commerce in Economics and Financial Accounting from the University of Bombay.

-technology.
+utilization, and mis-utilization of technology.
 His research focuses on the factors which predict the adoption of

 technology within various domains.
 These domains or systems include hospitals